![]() |

-Previous to 1862, central Arizona was nearly a blank to anglos.
+Previous to 1862, central Arizona was nearly a blank to Anglos.
 Lt.
-EF Beale had opened the Beale Road in 1857, but little else was explored and much of the area feared.
+EF Beale had opened the Beale Road in 1857, but little else was explored, and much of the area was feared.
 "No expedition had thoroughly explored this area until the old trapper and hunter, Capt.
-Joseph R. Walker, led his expedition into Central Arizona in 1861."
+Joseph R. Walker led his expedition into Central Arizona in 1861."
 However, "his party was so harassed by Indians that they continued east into New Mexico and hence to Colorado with an Indian hunting party under the famed Kit Carson."

 Indeed, Confederate General Sibley "had undertaken the conquest of New Mexico, and the capture of Fort Union, the great depot of supplies of the US Government.
 However, the defeat of the Sibley expedition at Apache Canyon changed the aspect of affairs."
 This defeat "was an unexpected event which Walker had not thought possible, and Sibley's complete evacuation of New Mexico left the territory in the hands of the Union troops."

 Having reached the present site of Flagstaff, Walker turned southward and discovered a vast amount of gold, "which was merely an accidental incident," according to Banta.
-"The Walker party were loath to leave the 'real thing' to go gallivanting after such an unsubstantial product as (the) 'empty glory'" of the battlefield--particularly when the main Confederate force had abandoned the territory.
+"The Walker party was loath to leave the 'real thing' to go gallivanting after such an insubstantial product as [the] 'empty glory'" of the battlefield--particularly when the main Confederate force had abandoned the territory.
 Indeed, Walker had enough on his plate simply dealing with the Indians.

-It was then the Walker party truly metamorphosed into a "prospecting party."
+It was then that the Walker party truly metamorphosed into a "prospecting party."

 Want more Prescott history?
 Join the "Celebrating Historic Prescott" group.